Total time: 45 minutes

 The recipe is non-alcoholic for those who say “no” to liquor.
 You can add a bit of rum or pink champagne for a subtle, fun kick.
 Be careful, though; don’t add too much . . . the punch is easy to drink, and the liquor will sneak up on you.
 Also, remember two things: (1) Add alcohol, you add calories, and (2) Skip the liquor if your guests are underage.

 One summer day, back in the 80′s, my friends and I were sitting around sipping wine coolers, which was something we liked to do, and someone, probably me, said: “We’ve been spiking punch for years . . . why didn’t we ever think to bottle it?”
-Such a simple idea . . . worth millions.
+Such a simple idea . . . would have made us rich.